ogxd/gxhash/README.md

 > **Warning**
 > Other platforms are currently not supported (there is no fallback)

+## Security
+### DOS Resistance
+GxHash is a seed hashing algorithm, meaning that depending on the seed used, it will generate completely different hashes.
+The default `Hasher` (`GxHasher::default()`) randomizes the seed on creation, making it any `HashMap`/`HashSet` DOS resistant, as not attacked will be able to predict which hashes may collide without knowing the seed used.
+### Multicollisions Resistance
+GxHash uses a 128-bit internal state (and even 256-bit with the `avx2` feature).
+This makes GxHash [a widepipe construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction#Wide_pipe_construction) when generating hashes of size 64-bit or smaller, which had amongst other properties to be inherently more resistant to multicollision attacks.
+See [this paper](https://www.iacr.org/archive/crypto2004/31520306/multicollisions.pdf) for more details.

 ## Benchmarks
 Displayed numbers are throughput in Mibibytes of data hashed per second.
 Higher is better.
 To run the benchmarks: `cargo bench --bench throughput`.